akeneo/pim-helpcenter/content/md/products-super-power/enrich-products-variants.md

 :::

 :::info
-It's not possible to mass delete product models from the product grid, because the delete of a product model could delete in cascade lots of children product models and variant products.
+Since the 2.2, you can also mass delete product models. **If you delete product models, all their children (product models and variant products) are also deleted.**
 :::

 ## From the product form